SesbastianEP29/SesbastianEP29/README.md

-# 🎧 Sebastián Pajoy — Audio Developer & DSP Engineer
+# 🎧 Sebastián Escobar Pajoy — Audio Developer & DSP Engineer

 I am a freelance **audio developer** and **sound engineer** with a focus on: